nachu-laksh/Data-Buyer-Market-Analysis/README.md

 ### Classifier

-- Logistic Regression with Elastic Net regularization
+Logistic Regression with Elastic Net regularization:
   - Solver: `saga`
   - `l1_ratio` values: 0.3, 0.5
   - Cross-validation folds: 5 for main model (10 for title model)
   - Scoring metric: `F1`

----

-## Model Variations
+### Models Experiments

 We tested three model versions and selected the best-performing one based on feature interpretability and overall recall for `is_probable_db = 1`.